Northwest Magic Basketball

 • Ages: 5–18 years old

-Northwest Magic Basketball is a member of the Elite 40, a national league that spotlights top programs and players across the country.
-On the girls’ side, teams participate in the Nike EYCL Championship League (15U), Nike Junior EYBL (7th and 8th grade), MADE Hoops Circuit, Elite 40 Circuit, and NE2K Circuits.
-On the boys’ side, teams participate in the MADE Hoops Circuit, Super 24 Circuit, and Elite 40 Boys National Circuits.
-Team divisions include Headstart (K–3rd), Competitive and Regional Teams (4th–8th), Legacy Teams, and Elite Teams, with year-round training that includes weekly practices and specialized skills sessions, as well as mini camps and weeklong pro-style training camps prior to NCAA viewing period events.
+Northwest Magic is a proud member of the Elite 40, a national league spotlighting top programs and players across the country.
+On the girls’ side, teams compete in the Nike EYCL Championship League (15U), Nike Junior EYBL (7th and 8th Grade), MADE Hoops Circuit, Elite 40 Circuit, and NE2K Circuits, and on the boys’ side, teams compete in the MADE Hoops Circuit, Super 24 Circuit, and Elite 40 Boys National Circuits.
+The program also offers mini camps and weeklong pro-style training camps prior to NCAA viewing period events.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.